Dosage Form: injection, solution

 Symptoms of intrathecal overdose are generally central nervous system (CNS) symptoms, including headache, nausea and vomiting, seizure or convulsion, and acute toxic encephalopathy.
 In some cases, no symptoms were reported.
 There have been reports of death following intrathecal overdose.
 In these cases, cerebellar herniation associated with increased intracranial pressure, and acute toxic encephalopathy have also been reported.

-There are published case reports of intravenous and intrathecal carboxypeptidase G2 treatment to hasten clearance of methotrexate in cases of overdose.
+If glucarpidase is used, do not administer leucovorin within two hours before or after a dose of glucarpidase because leucovorin is a substrate for glucarpidase.
+There are published case reports of intravenous and intrathecal glucarpidase treatment to hasten clearance of methotrexate in cases of overdose.

 Methotrexate Injection Dosage and Administration

 Oral administration in tablet form is often preferred when low doses are being administered since absorption is rapid and effective serum levels are obtained.
-Methotrexate Injection may be given by the intramuscular, intravenous or intra-arterial route.
-However, the preserved formulation contains Benzyl Alcohol and must not be used for intrathecal or high dose therapy.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Methotrexate Injection (preservative free) products may be given by the intramuscular, intravenous, intra-arterial or intrathecal route.

-Choriocarcinoma and similar trophoblastic diseases: Methotrexate is administered orally or intramuscularly in doses of 15 to 30 mg daily for a five-day course.
+Choriocarcinoma and Similar Trophoblastic Diseases - Methotrexate is administered orally or intramuscularly in doses of 15 to 30 mg daily for a 5-day course.
 Such courses are usually repeated for 3 to 5 times as required, with rest periods of one or more weeks interposed between courses, until any manifesting toxic symptoms subside.
-The effectiveness of therapy is ordinarily evaluated by 24 hour quantitative analysis of urinary chorionic gonadotropin (hCG), which should return to normal or less than 50 IU/24 hr usually after the third or fourth course and usually be followed by a complete resolution of measurable lesions in 4 to 6 weeks.
+The effectiveness of therapy is ordinarily evaluated by 24 hour quantitative analysis of urinary chorionic gonadatropin (hCG), which should return to normal or less than 50 IU/24 hr usually after the third or fourth course and usually be followed by a complete resolution of measurable lesions in 4 to 6 weeks.
 One to two courses of methotrexate after normalization of hCG is usually recommended.
 Before each course of the drug careful clinical assessment is essential.
 Cyclic combination therapy of methotrexate with other antitumor drugs has been reported as being useful.

 Since hydatidiform mole may precede choriocarcinoma, prophylactic chemotherapy with methotrexate has been recommended.